ai4eu/common-dataservice/docs/upgrade.rst

    level and another set of documents visible at the PUBLIC access level.
 In other words, every revision can have an arbitrary number of supporting documents, divided into two sets.
 #.
+Co-brand logo: a small image at the top left of the main landing page,
+   which is chosen by the administrator.
+#.
 Carousel images and infographics: the rotating pictures at the top
-   of the main landing page.
+   of the main landing page, which are configured by the administrator.
 #.
-Co-brand logo: a small image at the top left of the main landing page.
+Text that decorates the "Discover Acumos" graphic on the Marketplace,
+   which can be changed by an administrator.
 #.
-Footer contact details: contact details shown at the bottom right.
+Footer contact details: contact details shown at the bottom right,
+   which can be changed by an administrator.
 #.
-Footer terms and conditions: shown in the page footer.
+Footer terms and conditions: shown in the page footer,
+   which can be changed by an administrator.

 Prerequisites
 ~~~~~~~~~~~~~